rovinski/rovinski.github.io/_projects/hydejack-v3.md

 * Layout for posts grouped by year
 * Wide array of social media icons on sidebar.
 * Math blocks via [KaTeX](https://khan.github.io/KaTeX/).

+**NOTE**: This post is outdated and only included for legacy reasons.
+See the [Documentation](https://qwtel.com/hydejack/docs/6.3.0/) for up-to-date instructions.
+{:.message}

 ## Download
 Hydejack is developed on and hosted with GitHub.
 Head to the [GitHub repository](https://github.com/qwtel/hydejack) for downloads, bug reports, and feature requests.